Romain-Guillot/Trare/README.md

 - Make sure to read the contributing guide: [`CONTIBUTING.md`](CONTRIBUTING.md)
 - Assign yourself an issue or create a new one.
 Each question of the current sprint is listed in the corresponding [Github Project](https://github.com/Romain-Guillot/Trare/projects) (Kanban board)
 - Move your issue in the **WIP** column and resolve your issue
-- When you're done, comment the issue with the commit reference (you can simply copy-paste the commit URL)
-- Close the issue and move it in the **Done** column
+- Close the issue (it will automatically move the issue in the Done column)

 **Preferably resolve one issue per commit.** It's easier for code review.